Willyb15/Data-Science-Python/introduction/anaconda.md

 3.)
 The anaconda installer will be downloaded to your Downloads folder.
 In terminal, navigate to your Downloads folder.

 4.)
-In terminal in the Downloads directory type:
+In terminal in the Downloads folder type:
 ```bash
 bash Anaconda2-4.1.1-Linux-x86_64.sh
 ```